catalyst/cca_taxonomy_manager/README.md

 If you manage your site dependencies via Composer then this module's dependencies will be installed automatically once the module itself is installed via Composer.

-After enabling the module, ensure all terms are indexed in the CCA Taxonomy Manager Term index  /admin/config/search/search-api/index/cca_taxonomy_manager_term_index`
+After enabling the module, ensure all terms are indexed in the CCA Taxonomy Manager Term index  `/admin/config/search/search-api/index/cca_taxonomy_manager_term_index`

 Browe a taxonomy via path such as `/admin/structure/taxonomy/manage/{vocabulary}/cca-search`, e.g. `/admin/structure/taxonomy/manage/person/cca-search`.

 Ensure the "Merge taxonomy terms" permission is assigned appropriately.

-@todo: check if it is necessary to ensure users managing term have Fedora Admin role to persist term changes into fcrepo.
+@todo: check if it is necessary to ensure users managing terms have Fedora Admin role to persist term changes into fcrepo.

 ## Guide